digitaltrails/vdu_controls/README.md

     separated from its toolbar.
 This may be useful when combined with "toolbar-at-top".
   * Replaced QProgressBar with a more modern circular busy-spinner.
   * Added a tooltip to the status-bar that shows the last 10 status messages.
-  * The context-menu now includes a Control-Panel menu-item on all desktops - previously it was Gnome-only (for tray extensions), but Xfce's tray also needs it.
+  * The main-menu now includes a Control-Panel menu-item on all desktops - previously it was Gnome-only (for tray extensions), but Xfce's tray also needs it.
   * Light-Metering window - corrected the horizontal tick mark placement on the sun-plot.
   * Light-Metering window - added enlarged tick-marks to the sun-plot at 3,6,9,15,18,21 hours.